Babatunde Osotimehin: UNFPA appointment, 2010–2017

 He was reappointed to the position on 21 August 2014.

 Personal life, death

-Osotimehin died in Harrison, New York, suburb of Manhattan, on June 4, 2017, aged 68 years.
+Osotimehin died in Harrison, New York, a suburb of Manhattan, on 4 June 2017, aged 68 years.
 Colleagues at UNFPA have described him as " physically imposing and incredibly eloquent" and "not lack[ing] in self-confidence", respectively, and that "he was a visionary".
 It has been said that one of his strengths was his reliance on data and evidence.

 Osotimehin is survived by his wife, Olufunke, five children and five grandchildren.

 Memberships/Affiliations

 Osotimehin was a member or affiliate of the following: